webdev1001/woomobile/readme.txt

 WooMobile will try to connect to your secure site first if available.
 If not, then it will fall back to an unsecured connection.

 == Changelog ==

+= 1.2.2 =
+* Fix: Shipping method not displaying correctly in WooCommerce 2.x
+* Fix: Some order item variations not displaying correctly
+* Add: Company name data to orders summary data

 = 1.2.1 =
 * Support for Custom Status plugin